 The company specializes in home refinancing and mortgage loans, making them the top choice for home-related lending.
 Formerly called Rock Financial, Quicken Loans has been in business since 1985.
 Having decades of experience in this industry, it has had plenty of time to learn what works and what doesn’t in terms of giving customers a pleasurable experience.
 It also seems like their added experience equates to greater trust from customers, which was found in a consumer advocate report comparing both companies.

 LendingTree — by comparison – offers many more services, but there major shortcoming falls on their wiliness to work with so many lenders.
 Sure, this gives consumers the ability to search different rates in hopes of finding the most competitive.
 Yet, there’s a disconnect between these lenders and the borrowers.

 Customer agents can’t always provide as many details as you would hope for, as they are not the final party being worked with.
 There’s also a recurring issue with tedious calls from lenders, who seem interested in pushing their own agenda rather than what customers want.
 This is chiefly troublesome for those new to these lending processes, as they may not know exactly what type of loan they need.

 At the end of the day, determining which lending company is superior depends on customer needs.
 They may need more than just a home loan, in which case LendingTree is superior.
-Conversely, those looking for a specialized home lending service would be best served with Quicken Loans.
+Conversely, those looking for a specialized home lending service would be better served with Quicken Loans.